Note: I may earn money or products from the companies, products, or links mentioned in this post.

 A lot of hospitals will have days where students will come by and get practice with doing things in the pediatric floor.
 For the most part, I have not minded that.
 Every Tuesday in one hospital the students would come in and they would bathe and play with my daughter.
 She loved it and I did too!

-There have been times however, where we had a resident doing most of my daughter’s care and I didn’t care for the resident.
+There have been times, however, when we had a resident doing most of my daughter’s care and I didn’t care for the resident.
 The residents tend to think of themselves as just as good as doctors.
 Sometimes, yes, that’s the case, but sometimes not.
 Sometimes care can get confusing when you have several doctors and a resident all telling you different things so having a say in who has access to your child’s care and who doesn’t can be helpful.

 6. You can request to move to a different hospital if you are not satisfied with your child’s care.